SAP-archive/cloud-s4-sdk-book/README.md

 ### Implement the integration with ML services in Java Backend
 To implement the integration with ML services, we will leverage the SAP S/4HANA Cloud SDK component that simplifies the integration and handles the boilerplate code for you, such as OAuth 2.0 authentication against ML services.

-To implement the integration, find the package machinelearning in your project, where you will find the TranslateServlet class.
-This class contains the method translate(), which delegates the translation logic to the commands MlLanguageDetectionCommand for the language detection and MlTranslationCommand for the translation.
+To implement the integration, find the package *machinelearning* in your project, where you will find the *TranslateServlet* class.
+This class contains the method *translate()*, which delegates the translation logic to the commands *MlLanguageDetectionCommand* for the language detection and *MlTranslationCommand* for the translation.

-Navigate to the class MlTranslationCommand and investigate its methods.
-Here, in the method executeRequest, you will find the next task.
+Navigate to the class *MlTranslationCommand* and investigate its methods.
+Here, in the method *executeRequest*, you will find the next task.
-In this method, we already provide the logic for the execution of the translation request using the instance of LeonardoMlService class and retrive the resulting payload.
+In this method, we already provide the logic for the execution of the translation request using the instance of *LeonardoMlService* class and retrive the resulting payload.
 The rest is left for you.
-To make the translation work in integration with your application, add the following steps into the executeRequest method:
+To make the translation work in integration with your application, add the following steps into the *executeRequest* method:

-* In you IDE, navigate to the LeonardoMlService, which is a part of the machinelearning package of the SAP S/4HANA Cloud SDK and investigate its methods.
+* In you IDE, navigate to the LeonardoMlService, which is a part of the *machinelearning* package of the SAP S/4HANA Cloud SDK and investigate its methods.
 Also, looks through the other classes and methods provided in this library.
 You may also use the [Javadoc for those classes](https://help.sap.com/http.svc/rc/76ceac609c19443099fca151cf9c9e21/1.0/en-US/com/sap/cloud/sdk/services/scp/machinelearning/package-summary.html) to get more information.
-* Instantiate the LeonardoMlService class, wich is a part of the SAP S/4HANA Cloud SDK component for ML services integration.
+* Instantiate the *LeonardoMlService* class, wich is a part of the SAP S/4HANA Cloud SDK component for ML services integration.
 Consider that you use trial beta as Cloud Foundry Leonardo ML service type and Translation as a Leonardo ML service type.
-* Create an object request of type HttpPost
+* Create an object request of type *HttpPost*
-* Create an object body of type HttpEntity.
-Use requestJson and ContentType.APPLICATION_JSON to instantiate the object.
+* Create an object body of type *HttpEntity*.
+Use *requestJson* and *ContentType.APPLICATION_JSON* to instantiate the object.
-* Add the created body to the request using the method setEntity.
+* Add the created body to the request using the method *setEntity*.

 If you experience difficulties, you can compare you solution with the one provided in the [folder solutions](https://github.com/SAP/cloud-s4-sdk-book/blob/ml-codejam/solutions/application/src/main/java/com/sap/cloud/s4hana/examples/addressmgr/machinelearning/commands/MlTranslationCommand.java).